 Melodeons in Wensleydale is a weekend of workshops for players of D/G melodeons.
-In 2020 the event will take place over the weekend of the 24th, 25th and 26th of April 2020.

 Our first weekend took place on 20-22 April 2018 and was a great success with four great tutors and 70 participants.
-Our second event took place on the weekend of 10-12 May 2019 with numbers increasing to 74, and greatly enjoyed by all the attendees.
+Our second event took place on the weekend of 10-12 May 2019 with numbers increasing to 74, and was greatly enjoyed by all the attendees.

 a Saturday evening concert by these tutors;

 advice about instrument maintenance from professional melodeon repairers;

 the opportunity to learn a few traditional tunes from the local area;

 Please note that there are only 90 places available on the course due to space constraints and it is first come first served.
 Bookings are now open, so we recommend that you book as soon as possible as the most popular workshops are filling up very quickly.

 If you are registered with the mailing list (join using the form on the right sidebar), you should have received an email informing you that bookings are now open.
 Please let us know if you did not receive that email.
 Anyone who registered previously and has not unsubscribed will be retained on the list and will have been emailed.
 Please remeber to check your junk/spam mail folder(s).
 If you are unsure as to whether you have registered, then please re-register; you will not get more than one email.

 Thanks to the generosity of our sponsors – Outhwaites Ropemakers of Hawes and Acorn Instruments – we are now able to offer a limited number of bursaries to encourage young people to attend Melodeons in Wensleydale and thus help to safeguard the future of melodeon playing in British folk music.
 These bursaries will amount to £60 per person, meaning that the cost of the course to successful applicants will be £20 rather than £80.
 Please visit the sponsorship page for more details.